Political positions of Ted Cruz: Iran

 Cruz has been an adamant opponent of the Joint Comprehensive Plan of Action, a 2015 international nuclear agreement with Iran negotiated by the U.S. and other world powers, calling it "catastrophic" and "disastrous."
 Cruz had previously attempted, without success, to amend the Iran Nuclear Agreement Review Act of 2015 to require affirmative congressional approval of any agreement with Iran before sanctions relief can occur.
 Cruz asserted in May 2015 that the deal jeopardizes the lives of "millions of Americans" and "makes war a certainty."
 In September 2015, Cruz said that the Iran agreement "trusts the Iranians to inspect themselves" and that the agreement would "facilitate and accelerate" Iran acquiring a nuclear weapon, though Politifact found the statements misleading.
 Also in September 2015, Cruz was one of several Republicans to speak at an anti-Iran rally on the West Lawn of the Capitol sponsored by the Tea Party Patriots against the agreement.

 In July 2017, Cruz voted in favor of the Countering America's Adversaries Through Sanctions Act that grouped together sanctions against Iran, Russia and North Korea.

+In June 2025, during the Iran–Israel war, Cruz told Fox News: "I think it is very much in the interest of America to see regime change", and that there is "no redeeming the Ayatollah".
+In an interview with Tucker Carlson, he said that Iran had tried to assassinate Donald Trump, and that a Bible phrase saying that those who "bless Israel" will be blessed justifies supporting Israel's attacks on Iran.
+Cruz was unable to quote the passage or name its location when pressed by Carlson.
+Carlson criticized Cruz for not knowing the population of Iran, telling him: "You don't know anything about the country whose government you want to overthrow".
+Cruz initially told Carlson, "We are carrying out military strikes today", before appearing to correct himself: "Israel is leading them, but we're supporting them."
+He accused Carlson of having a "weird [...] obsession with Israel", which Carlson took as an allegation of antisemitism.